Saint Veronica: Background

 There is no reference to the story of Veronica and her veil in the canonical gospels.
 The closest is the miracle of the unnamed woman who was healed by touching the hem of Jesus’s garment.
-The apocryphal Gospel of Nicodemus gives her name as Berenikē or Beronike (Βερενίκη).
-The name Veronica is a Latinisation of this ancient Macedonian name.
+The apocryphal Gospel of Nicodemus gives her name as Berenikē or Beronike (Βερενίκη); Nicodemus recounts Berenikē's attempt to testify on Jesus's behalf during his trial, which was shouted down by the mob at hand, because they did not permit women to testify.

 The story was later elaborated in the 11th century by adding that Christ gave her a portrait of himself on a cloth, with which she later cured the Emperor Tiberius.
 The linking of this with the bearing of the cross in the Passion occurs only around 1380 in the internationally popular book Meditations on the Life of Christ.